abe-winter/entparse/README.md

 * loading lots of json items into cython objects (cython objects for memory efficiency and initialization speed)
 * when json items have known schema
+* search of a single field in a large json file may be significantly faster than other options

 ### correctness issues